-1.9.2.1 In a semester, a student is permitted to register for a maximum of 24 credits.
+- 1.9.2.1 In a semester, a student is permitted to register for a maximum of 30 credits. - 1.9.2.2 It is mandatory to satisfy the pre-requisites (if any), prescribed in the curriculum and syllabus to register for courses to earn additional credits.

-Table 1 - Course Code Structure